 The City of Hamilton is currently undertaking a public art process to commission a permanent public art work(s) to be located along a new path in the western section of Churchill Park, also known as the Royal Botanical Gardens Teaching Garden.
-Artists are asked to propose art works that will speak to themes related to Human Rights and the legacy of great humanitarians such as Raoul Wallenberg has now closed.
+The Call for Artists to propose art works that speak to themes related to Human Rights and the legacy of great humanitarians such as Raoul Wallenberg has now closed.
 The jury will meet shortly to consider the submissions and shortlisted proposals will be posted for public consultation in Winter 2019.

 Banner photo credits (left to right): Kim-Kiu Ho, Ryan McGreal, Tom Flemming, Rick Cordiero, Swire Chin

 The commission has been awarded to Vivian Rosas & Vesna Asanovic for their proposal “Gateway”.
 A celebration for the mural will take place on Thursday September 13, 2018 at noon outside of Hamilton Conservatory for the Arts, 126 James St S, Hamilton.
 Reception to follow inside.

 The commission has been awarded to Dave Kuruc for his proposal “Music City Markers”.
 The first of the two beacon features displaying the work was installed in the fall of 2017.
 The second beacon is expected to be installed in 2019.

 - The project has been awarded to Paul Slipper and Mary Ann Liu for their work “The Big Bounce"

 - A jury report outlining the jury’s decision is available on the project page